ChiuDave/ChiuDave/README.md

 ## Version anglaise

 - 👨‍🏫  Student at Collège de Maisonneuve in web developement and software developement
-- 🌱  I’m currently learning Kotlin, C+ and Firebase.
+- 🌱  I’m currently learning Kotlin, C+, Dart and Firebase.
 - 📫  How to reach me: <br />

   [![LinkedIn][linkedin-shield]][linkedin-url]